 - Does Not Alter the Characteristic of the Neighborhood

 - Minimum Variance Necessary

-In order to qualify for a zoning variance in NYC you must first prove that there is a Unique Physical Condition on the property.
+In order to qualify for a zoning variance in NYC, you must first prove that there is a Unique Physical Condition on the property.
 This will require an analysis of the existing site and the surrounding neighborhood.
 This is an incredibly critical aspect of the application.
-If you cannot prove the unique quality you will not get very far in the variance process.
+If you cannot prove the unique quality, you will not get very far in the variance process.

 In our example the unique characteristic was the property width.
-We analysed the surrounding area and found that the properties which provided a side yard were in fact wider than ours.
+We analyzed the surrounding area and found that the properties which provided a side yard were in fact wider than ours.
 This is a very strong aspect to the case and will be taken very seriously during the review.